The Development of a Dynamic Character in Fiction

 A dynamic, or round, character is a major character in a work of fiction who encounters conflict and is changed by it.
 Dynamic characters tend to be more fully developed and described than flat, or static, characters.
 If you think of the characters you most love in fiction, they probably seem as real to you as people you know in real life.
 These are dynamic characters; this is sometimes also referred to as the depth of characterization.

 A number of elements in fiction reveal character, making the character dynamic.
-These include descriptions of the character, the character's dialogue, the character's responses to the conflicts that arise in the plot and the character's thoughts.

 Creating Dynamic Character Through Internal Conflict